mohamadibrahimm/philosophers/readme.md

 Use of AI

-AI was used to understand concurrency concepts, debug synchronization issues, and assist with
+AI was used to understand concurrency concepts, debug synchronization issues.